 These letters sometimes instruct the property owner to contact the code enforcement officer.
 This is a good opportunity to explain any inaccuracies and provide additional information.
 The officer will likely want to schedule a visit to your property.
 Before responding to or letting the officer on your property, however, it might be helpful to contact a local land use attorney.

-If you talk to the code enforcement officer, don't get mad.
+If you talk to the code enforcement officer, don't allow yourself to get mad.
 They're simply doing their job by responding to a complaint.
 A good officer will make no judgment on whether you're in violation until after investigating.

 If it looks like your tiny house is indeed unlawful, you're not out of luck just yet.
 Consider seeking an amendment to the code allowing tiny houses to lawfully be used as vacation rentals.
 Amending a land use code can be expensive and time-consuming, but if your local jurisdiction feels enough public pressure, it might willingly make the change.
 It can be helpful to work with other tiny house owners who want to see the same change.